MadCow234/truffle-debug-example/README.md

 ### Issue 1: Invalid Opcode

 1. This command calls the `setInvalidOpcode()` function with a value of `0`.
 The `setInvalidOpcode()` function throws an error on any value other than `0`.
 Since the function is called with a value of `0`, there was no error, and the output shows information regarding the transaction.
+*Note: Notice that the last line contains a key/value pair for logs that currently has an empty value.*

     Input:
     ```javascript